iamsubingyawali/youtanion/README.md

 The playlist download is exactly similar to a single video download.
 The downloaded videos and audios are stored in the **youtanion/Downloads/Videos** and **youtanion/Downloads/Audios** directories respectively.
 The playlist to be downloaded must be a public playlist on YouTube.
 The playlist videos are downloaded with the highest resolution by default.

-This program is still in its initial experimental phase.
-Do not forget to open an issue if any errors occur while using it.

 This program wouldn't have been possible without: